Judge skewers $1.5B Anthropic settlement with authors in pirated books case over AI training

 Alsup's main concern centered on how the claims process will be handled in an effort to ensure everyone eligible knows about it so the authors don't “get the shaft.”
 He set a September 22 deadline for submitting a claims form for him to review before the Sept.
 25 hearing to review the settlement again.

-The judge also raised worries about two big groups connected to the case — the Authors Guild and Association of American Publishers — working “behind the scenes” in ways that could pressure some authors to accept the settlement without fully understanding it.
+The judge also raised worries about two big groups connected to the case — the Authors Guild in addition to the Association of American Publishers — working “behind the scenes” in ways that could pressure some authors to accept the settlement without fully understanding it.

-Both Authors Guild CEO Mary Rasenberger and Association of American Publishers CEO Maria Pallante attended Monday's hearing, but didn't speak.
+Authors Guild CEO Mary Rasenberger sat alongside Pallante during Monday's hearing, ans also was asked to discuss the settlement.
 The trio of authors — thriller novelist Andrea Bartz and nonfiction writers Charles Graeber and Kirk Wallace Johnson — who sued last year also sat in the front row of the court gallery, but didn't address Alsup.

 Before the hearing Johnson, author of “The Feather Thief” and other books, described the settlement as the “beginning of a fight on behalf of humans that don’t believe we have to sacrifice everything on the altar of AI.”